-6.9 Although this application is for 9 dwellings and therefore below the government's threshold set out in the National Planning Policy Framework for the requirement to provide affordable homes, the original and larger site of the school is proposed in this and the other received application 06/21/0796/F. The adjoining land in the applicant's ownership and the application for that site are significant material considerations (for example planning case law Rugby School Governors v SoS for Env (1975) which looked at site 'subdivision' or disaggregation and in doing so identified piecemeal development as a material consideration in planning assessments).
+- Although this application is for 9 dwellings and therefore below the 6.11 government's threshold set out in the National Planning Policy Framework for the requirement to provide affordable homes, the original and larger site of the school is proposed in this and the other received application 06/21/0796/F. The adjoining land in the applicant's ownership and the application for that site are significant material considerations (for example planning case law Rugby School Governors v SoS for Env (1975) which looked at site 'subdivision' or disaggregation and in doing so identified piecemeal development as a material consideration in planning assessments).
 Together the two applications propose 14 dwellings (9 and 5 respectively).
 Providing a total of 14 homes is above the GYBC threshold for affordable housing and triggers the requirement for a 10% contribution towards affordable housing within policy CS4 of the adopted core strategy in this area "Affordable housing sub-market area 3".
 Rounded up, this would equate to 2 affordable homes or a financial commuted sum to be provided in lieu for off-site provision of affordable housing (or a combination of on-site and off-site provision).
-This should be considered to be required until proven otherwise to be unfeasible, unpracticable and unviable.
-No evidence in this respect has been offered.
+This should be considered to be required until proven otherwise to be unfeasible, unpracticable and unviable. - 6.12 A viability appraisal was provided for this application on 08th November, and Officers are content that there are adequate grounds to use the same information for the application proposing 5 dwellings at the adjoining land (ref.
+06/21/0796/F).
+The appraisal is up-to-date and relevant for use in both applications because the viability appraisal proposes reasonable estimations and values for the development finance of all 14 dwellings across both sites.
+Unfortunately, it has not been possible to gain external assessors' feedback in time to draw definitive conclusions on the viability assessment at the time of writing this report so the viability appraisal remains under review and the Officer's assessment of that will be reported verbally to the DC Committee meeting.

-6.10 The justification for this stance arises from Local Plan Part 2 Policy H2: "Delivering affordable housing on phased or cumulative developments":
+6.13 The justification and requirement to expect affordable housing to be considered across both sites arises from Local Plan Part 2 Policy H2: "Delivering affordable housing on phased or cumulative developments":